danhellem/send-github-issues-to-azure-boards/README.md

     "ADO_Project": "<azure devops project name>",
     "ADO_DefaultWIT": "<the work item type you want to create in azure boards.
-Examples: Issue, User Story>", "ADO_CloseState": "<the state on the work item type to close out the work item>", "ADO_NewState": "<the state on the work item type to reopen a work item>" }
+Examples: Issue, User Story>", "ADO_CloseState": "<the state on the work item type to close out the work item>", "ADO_NewState": "<the state on the work item type to reopen a work item>", "ADO_AreaPath": "<the area path on the new work item - blank will default>", "ADO_IterationPath": "<the iteration path on the new work item - blank will default>" }
 ```